jaroslavtyc/granam-spl-types-fallback/README.md

 but project hosting does not allow custom PHP extensions.

 ###Idea
-This library clones [behaviour](https://github.com/jaroslavtyc/granam-native-spl-type-behaviour-investigation) of the native PHP extension.
+This library copies [behaviour](https://github.com/jaroslavtyc/granam-native-spl-type-behaviour-investigation) of the native PHP extension.
 As close as possible.
 That is achieved by running (almost) the same tests as on the native code.

-( *Developer note: the fastest way to disable that mode on Linux Ubuntu and its derivatives is by*
+( *Developer note: the fastest way to disable SPL types extension on Linux Ubuntu and its derivatives is by*
 ```bash
 sudo php5dismod spl_types
 ```